sambaiga/net-load-best-practise/README.md

-# Setting the Standard: Best Practices for Benchmarking Net-Load Forecasting Approaches in Low-Voltage Distribution Substations
+# MLP-Based Net-Load Forecasting for LV Distribution Substations: A Comprehensive Examination and Benchmarking with Best Practices

-This repository is the official implementation of [Setting the Standard: Best Practices for Benchmarking Net-Load Forecasting Approaches in Low-Voltage Distribution Substationse]().
+This repository is the official implementation of [MLP-Based Net-Load Forecasting for LV Distribution Substations: A Comprehensive Examination and Benchmarking with Best Practices]().